christ-off/christ-off.github.io/_posts/2024-03-14-vie-privee-web-suisse.md

     * e-mail envoyé le 15/03/2024, L'email est inutile, Remplissez directement le formulaire ["One Trust](https://privacyportal-de.onetrust.com/webform/70b0083d-d519-4ad2-84ca-96b7c5f8e1a9/9810a8bc-e54d-4d70-bac0-5e4d781ef5b9)
     * Formulaire "One Trust" (quel nom qui inspire confiance n'est-ce pas ?) : 15/03/2024
     * En attente du traitement : j'ai immédiatement reçu numéro de ticket
+    * Réponse reçue : 18/03/2024 : "Unless you have had a previous relationship with Nielsen (for example as a member of one of our panels or as an employee or business partner), it is unlikely that we have collected directly identifying data about you".
+    * Donc ils disent ne pas collecter de données indirectement

 ### D'autres à venir !